sohaminternships/hibernate/README.md

-# hibernate
+# Hibernate
-Assignment on Hibernate ORM
+JavaEE Internship Assignment-2 on Hibernate ORM to develop a web application that demonstrates CRUD operations using Object Relational Mapping.